 What makes us different?

-We understand that one model of mediation is not appropriate for all matters.
-As a private family law mediation provider, we can tailor the process to our clients' needs, drawing upon aspects of both the FDR and mediation models.
+We understand that one model of dispute resolution is not appropriate for all matters.
+As a private provider, we can tailor the process to our clients' needs.

 Our relationships with other professionals enables us to refer clients to a range of legal and support services including, for parenting matters, the ability to offer child-inclusive practice.

 We appreciate that our clients frequently have significant work and parenting commitments, and are keen to progress matters.
 We endeavour to assist by:

 meeting with clients as soon as possible

 responding to communications and requests for the issuing of section 60I certificates promptly

 accommodating clients requiring appointments at short notice or outside of business hours, including on selected weeknights, weekends and public holidays